High-Density Ultracold Neutron Source for Low-Energy Particle Physics Experiments

+After exiting the source UCN fell $82\,$cm in a vertical guide, exceeding the normal momentum needed to enter a DUNya-type $^3$He-based UCN detector \cite{groshev_1974} through a $100\,${\textmu}m aluminum window.
+The total number of UCN detected in the $2000$~s counting interval was $3.88\times 10^6$ without any corrections, within 5\% of the design goal~\cite{panEDM}.
+In open converter measurements, UCN are produced and extracted continuously.
+The steady detected rate, $2.1\times10^4$~s$^{-1}$, is more than $2\times$ larger than the sum of all closed-converter losses (as extracted from fits, see below).
+Extraction thus dominates loss from the open converter.

 Around $1575\,$s in Fig.~\ref{fig:modes} the peak event rate $6.3\times 10^4$~s$^{-1}$ includes pileup, where a single detection event represents more than one neutron.
-We apply pileup corrections, up to event multiplicity four and totaling less than $10\%$ for the highest rates, to obtain time constants for accumulation and storage, i.e., for fits to data and throughout Figs.~\ref{fig:delayed}-\ref{fig:storage}.
+We apply pileup corrections, up to event multiplicity four and totaling less than $10\%$ for the highest rates, for fits to data and throughout Figs.~\ref{fig:delayed}-\ref{fig:storage}.
 Corrections \textit{are not applied} to our values for total UCN output or density, which are therefore conservative.
-The converter's $14.2$-liter volume gives the saturated UCN density \textit{in-situ} as 273 cm$^{-3}$.
-To our knowledge this is the highest stored UCN density of any measurement to date.
+The converter's $14.2$-liter volume gives an \textit{in-situ} saturated UCN density of 273 cm$^{-3}$.
+To our knowledge this is the highest UCN density stored in any measurement to date.

+Fig.~\ref{fig:delayed} shows UCN extraction after a longer holding delay ($t_\text{h}=800\,$s) without further accumulation, and Fig.~\ref{fig:spectra} shows calculated UCN spectra for different accumulation and holding sequences.
+It is instructive to plot total extracted UCN number as a function of $t_\text{h}$ or $t_\text{a}$, on a common abscissa, as in Fig.~\ref{fig:storage}.
+In each case the ordinate gives an integral of the entire counting peak.
+To compensate drifts of cold neutron beam intensity, each data point is scaled by the ratio of the average beam rate during accumulation to the average beam rate of the entire data series.
+This correction is at most a few percent and typically much less, but also increases statistical errors.

+UCN do not thermalize, but can approach ``mechanical equilibrium" during storage \cite{golub}, meaning that the accessible position-momentum phase space becomes uniformly occupied.
+Due to gravity, spatially homogeneous UCN ensembles are \textit{not} mechanically equilibrated.
+Randomizing interactions such as non-specular wall reflections favor equilibrium, but compete with loss rates in the sense that losses can outpace equilibration.
+At equilibrium the time constant $\Gamma^{-1}$ for UCN loss is time-independent \cite{Pendlebury:1994he}.
+It does depend on $E$, which is effectively conserved, with inelastic interactions appearing as loss channels \footnote{We neglect microphonic heating, which could in principle lead to small energy shifts within the trapped spectrum, see, e.g., \cite{UCNTau:2018atb}.}.

+UCN accumulation and storage are then described by exponential functions of the total loss rate $\Gamma(E;f,\Gamma_\text{EI})$, where $f$ and $\Gamma_\text{EI}$ are the free parameters for fitting to data.
+Energy-dependent loss arises from a complex neutron optical potential $U=V\cdot(1-if)$, where $f$ is the dimensionless loss factor associated to a real potential $V$.
+The sum of energy-independent losses is $\Gamma_\text{EI}\approx\Gamma_\beta + \Gamma_3$.
+The differential total-energy spectrum is then